sahirnoorali/poker-hand-analysis/README.md

 - **OutputCodeClassifier with Linear SVM**
 - **OneVsAll with Linear SVM**
 - **Multi-Layer Perceptron**

+The accuracy achieved with given MLP configuration is 3.6% better than the research work by Disken (reference no. 3 in the report).

 ### Note
 Detailed explanation of each Data Science step (applied) is present in the report (PDF) uploaded.
 The data exploration, comparison table,